-Biden and first lady pay respects to Queen Elizabeth II at Westminster Hall
+Biden and First Lady pay respects to Queen Elizabeth II at Westminster Hall

 “Queen Elizabeth II was a stateswoman of unmatched dignity and constancy who deepened the bedrock Alliance between the United Kingdom and the United States,” he said in his statement at the time.
 “She helped make our relationship special.”

-At a memorial for the anniversary of the September 11 terrorist attacks, Mr Biden quoted her remarks shortly therafter where she said “grief is the price way pay for love.”
+At a memorial for the anniversary of the September 11 terrorist attacks, Mr Biden quoted her remarks shortly after the attacks where she said “grief is the price way pay for love.”

 Mr Biden had touched down in London at 10 pm on Saturday evening.
 He was also scheduled to have his first meeting with Prime Minister Liz Truss but the plans were cancelled on Saturday.